ptm108/Graspfood2/README.md

 # GraspFood

-GraspFood is a web application developed as part of NUS's CS2102 Database Systems module.
-GraspFood is built using React.js as the main frontend framework, Redux.js for state management, Express as our backend framework and Node.js as our server environment.
+GraspFood is a food delivery service web application developed as part of NUS's CS2102 Database Systems module.
+GraspFood is built using **React.js** as the main frontend framework, **Redux.js** for state management, **Express** as our backend framework and **Node.js** as our server environment. **Semantic UI React** is used to decorate our UI.

 ## Team Members and Roles